 Category – Museum – Indoors – Suitable for all ages

 There is a cafe serving hot and cold food and drinks.

 Museum with a fascinating and unique collection of memorabilia from the last century.
 There are toilets and a cafe.

 What are the ticket prices?

 *Prices are subject to change and/or discounts online. *Mid-range.
 An adult ticket costs £8, children 6-16 £5, under 6s are free.
 Family ticket £18.

 There is a free car park.

 When are they open?

-Cassiobury park is open all year round.
+The museum is open from Tuesday until Saturday.
 For up to date opening times please visit their website.

 Are they accessible?